 ●Beyond the Basics topic (see "Patient education: Skin burns (Beyond the Basics)")

-SUMMARY AND RECOMMENDATIONS — Most minor burns heal well with minimal intervention and can be managed appropriately in an outpatient setting.
-To insure proper care, however, it is crucial for clinicians to be able to classify burns accurately.
-Listed below are recommendations for the treatment of minor burns.
+●Most minor burns heal well with minimal intervention and can be managed appropriately in an outpatient setting.
+To insure proper care, accurate classification of burns is crucial.

 ●Burns are classified according to their depth and size.
 Treatment and prognosis are based largely upon these characteristics.
 Most important is to distinguish superficial burns from partial-thickness burns, and to assess accurately the overall nonsuperficial burn size.
 These two assessments largely determine which patients are appropriately managed in the outpatient setting.
 (See 'Classification' above.)